-Secured by a)First Pari-passu charge on Book Debts/Loan assets including gold loan receivables of the Company (both present and future) to the extent of 110% of the exposure created out of Utkarsh Small Finance Bank Ltd funding b) Collateral-25% of the Loan Amount sanctioned in the form of FDR c)Personal guarantor-Mrs.Nizzy Mathew and Mr. Mathew Muthoottu k.
-Bank Of Maharashtra - Sanctioned Amount ₹10,000 lakhs -Outstanding ₹10,078.99 lakhs (Previous year nil)
+Secured by a)First Pari-passu charge on Book Debts/Loan assets including gold loan receivables of the Company (both present and future) to the extent of 110% of the exposure created out of Utkarsh Small Finance Bank Ltd funding b) Collateral-25% of the Loan Amount sanctioned, c) Personal guarantor-Mrs.Nizzy Mathew and Mr. Mathew Muthoottu k.
+Bank Of Maharashtra - Sanctioned Amount ₹10,000 lakhs - Outstanding ₹6,051.47 lakhs (Previous year ₹10,078.99 lakhs)